Buying Guides

 Most Space-Efficient

-The ODK is the extreme end of the depth-vs-usability spectrum.
-At 16 inches deep, this is the shallowest desk on the list — and it demonstrates exactly why total footprint matters more than desk dimensions alone.
+16 inches deep.
+That's the shallowest desk on this list — and the clearest example of why total footprint matters more than desk dimensions alone.

-The math that matters: A standard 24-inch-deep desk with a chair needs 48-60 inches of total floor depth.
-The ODK at 16 inches deep needs only 40-52 inches.
-That's 8 inches of floor space saved — roughly the width of a nightstand.
-In an 8-foot-deep bedroom, those 8 inches can be the difference between the chair clearing the bed or not.
+The math: A standard 24-inch desk with a chair needs 48–60 inches of total floor depth.
+The ODK at 16 inches?
+40–52 inches.
+That's 8 inches of floor space back — roughly the width of a nightstand.
+In an 8-foot-deep bedroom, those 8 inches decide whether the chair clears the bed or not.

-The three fabric drawers compensate for the limited surface area by giving you concealed storage for cables, pens, notebooks, and chargers that would otherwise clutter the tiny desktop.
+Three fabric drawers compensate for the limited surface by hiding cables, pens, notebooks, and chargers that would otherwise clutter a 16-inch desktop.

-Who it's for: Bedrooms where depth is the constraint, hallway workstations, and anyone who needs a desk against a wall in a room that's narrow front-to-back.
-Laptop users who want maximum floor space returned to the room.
+Who it's for: Your room is narrow front-to-back and depth is the constraint.
+Bedrooms, hallway workstations, and laptop users who want maximum floor space returned to the room.

-Watch out for: At 16 inches deep, this is a laptop-only desk.
-A standalone monitor — even a 24-inch model — sits far too close for comfortable viewing.
+Watch out for: 16 inches deep is laptop-only territory.
+A standalone monitor — even a 24-inch model — sits too close for comfortable viewing.
 Fabric drawers are less durable than wood or metal.
-This desk works for light typing and browsing, not intensive multi-hour workstation use.
+This is a desk for light typing and browsing, not intensive multi-hour workstation use.

 How to Calculate Your Total Desk Footprint

 Step 1: Measure your available wall width.
-Subtract 2-4 inches for clearance on each side.
+Subtract 2–4 inches per side for clearance.
 A 60-inch wall section fits a desk up to 56 inches wide.

-Step 2: Measure from the wall to the nearest obstruction (bed, doorway, walkway, bookshelf).
-This is your total available depth.
+Step 2: Measure from the wall to the nearest obstruction — bed, doorway, walkway, bookshelf.
+That's your total available depth.

 Step 3: Subtract chair clearance.
-You need 24 inches minimum (tight), 30 inches (comfortable), or 36 inches (room to roll freely and access shelves behind you).
-Standing desk users can skip this when standing.
+24 inches minimum (tight).
+30 inches comfortable.
+36 inches if you want to roll freely and access shelves behind you.
+Standing desk users skip this when standing.

 Step 5: Check the doorways.
-Measure every doorway, hallway, and stairway the box needs to pass through during delivery.
-Most desks ship flat-packed, but the NSdirect (53 lbs) and standing desks ship in large boxes.
+Measure every doorway, hallway, and stairway the box passes through.
+Most desks ship flat-packed.
+The NSdirect (53 lbs) and standing desks ship in larger boxes.

-For a full walkthrough on reading and comparing furniture dimensions, see our guide: how to read furniture dimensions before you buy.
-If you're specifically looking for desks under 48 inches wide, check our dedicated list of small desks with exact dimensions.
+For more on reading furniture dimensions, see how to read dimensions before you buy.
+Looking specifically for desks under 48 inches?
+See our dedicated small desk list.

 Depth vs. Width: Which Matters More?

-Most shoppers focus on width — "will this desk fit against my wall?" — and treat depth as an afterthought.
-But depth has a bigger impact on both usability and floor space:
+Most people shop by width — "will it fit against my wall?" — and treat depth as an afterthought.
+That's backwards.

 Depth determines how far away your screen sits.
-Ergonomic guidelines recommend 20-26 inches between your eyes and your monitor.
-A 20-inch-deep desk with a monitor on its stock stand puts the screen roughly 14-16 inches from your face — too close for comfortable extended use.
-A 30-inch-deep desk puts it at 22-24 inches — right in the sweet spot.
+Ergonomic guidelines recommend 20–26 inches between your eyes and your monitor.
+A 20-inch-deep desk with a monitor on its stock stand puts the screen 14–16 inches from your face.
+Too close.
+A 30-inch desk puts it at 22–24 inches.
+Right where it should be.

-Depth also determines total floor consumption.
-Every inch of desk depth is an inch of floor space you can't use for anything else.
+Depth also eats floor space.
+Every inch of desk depth is an inch of floor you lose.
 A 30-inch desk uses 25% more floor depth than a 24-inch desk, and 87% more than a 16-inch desk.

-The bottom line: prioritize depth if your room is narrow front-to-back, and width if your room is narrow side-to-side.
-If you're tight on both, a standing desk used without a chair is the only way to meaningfully reduce total footprint.
+The simple rule: prioritize depth if your room is narrow front-to-back, width if it's narrow side-to-side.
+Tight on both?
+A standing desk without a chair is the only way to meaningfully shrink the total footprint.

 What size computer desk do I need for a small room?+